nasa/puma/tutorials/README.md

 This includes a CMakeLists, a bash script, and a .cpp file, which are the only files needed to compile a project linked to the PuMA API.

-Finally, we also included a set of tutorials scripts for the C++ library, which are stored inside puma/tutorials/cpp/examples.
+Finally, we also included a set of tutorials scripts for the C++ library, which can only be run locally and are stored inside puma/tutorials/cpp/examples.
 Each of the puma tutorials is run in a similar way: open a terminal, activate the puma conda environment, navigate to the puma/tutorials/cpp folder, run the make_run_example.sh script.
 As an example, the following will run the import_export tutorial:

     conda activate puma
-    cd puma/tutorials/cpp
+    cd tutorials/cpp
-    ./make_run_example import_export
+    ./make_run_example.sh import_export

+Note that the name of the file after make_run_example.sh should not include the .cpp extension and has to match one of the files inside the puma/tutorials/cpp/examples folder.

 ----------------- Disclaimer: -----------------